 This is a free tour, but donations will be gratefully received at the end of the tour.
 The tour is not sponsored by Cork City Council or any other businesses and so is completely unbiased.

-Tours are available by special appointment only during the winter months.
+Tours are available by special appointment also during the winter months.
 Please email email@example.com or call 00353830371559 for information and bookings.